jessmsang/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+The goal is to gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.

+## Functionality

+The WTWR application uses current weather information to filter clothing items.
+It will display the clothing options that are appropriate for the current weather.
+The filters are for "hot", "warm", or "cold" weather.

+## Technologies and Techniques Used

+This back-end project utilized MongoDB Atlas, Compass, and Postman.
+These applications were used to create the database, manage the database, and test the connection between our code and the database.
+A suite was made on Postman to assist with testing error handling and validation.
+This project utilized modules, express, eslint, routes, controllers, and schemas.

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12